bazelik-null/example/README.md

-# example
+This is the example repo for BBQDeploy

-Example repo for BBQDeploy
+There you can find example plugin `resources/plugins` and example configuration `resources/config`